MustardChef/WSABuilds/Guides/WSA-Sideloader.md

 - If you installed through other methods, the sideloader will notify you of an update the next time you launch it.

 ## Troubleshooting
 If you get an error like the one below, check that you have allowed the ADB authorization and enabled Developer Mode.
-Also try disabling and enabling USB debugging as that can sometimes fix issues with the ADB connection.
+Also try disabling and enabling USB debugging under manage developer settings as that can sometimes fix issues with the ADB connection.

 <img width="446" alt="image" src="https://user-images.githubusercontent.com/44692189/226061768-61743f6c-2ed3-401a-a561-8754c297ad74.png">